-PORTLAND, Ore., (July 13, 2011) – The U.S. government’s estimate of the social cost of carbon — a calculation of the damage caused by each ton of carbon dioxide emitted into the atmosphere — is fundamentally flawed and grossly understates the potential impacts of climate change, according to a new report released today by the Economics for Equity and the Environment Network (E3 Network).
+The U.S. government’s estimate of the social cost of carbon – an estimate of the damage caused by each additional ton of carbon dioxide emitted into the atmosphere – is fundamentally flawed and understates the potential impacts of climate change, according to a new report released today by E3 Network.

-The peer-reviewed report, Climate Risks and Carbon Prices: Revising the Social Cost of Carbon, finds that the true social cost of carbon is in fact more uncertain than the government’s $21 per ton estimate, a key policy-making factor in everything from power-plant regulations to car fuel-efficiency standards.
+The peer-reviewed report, Climate Risks and Carbon Prices: Revising the Social Cost of Carbon, authored by Frank Ackerman and Elizabeth A Stanton for E3 Network, finds that the true social cost of carbon is in fact more uncertain than the government’s $21 per ton estimate, a key policy-making factor in everything from power-plant regulations to car fuel-efficiency standards.